-LD:NorthEast are proud to deliver our successful Tomorrows Project, which provides a range of light touch support to help people who are growing older and have a learning disability, or difficulty, living in North Tyneside.
-The project is funded by The Big Lottery’s ‘Reaching Communities’ fund, with an overall purpose to support people to maintain their independence, health, wellbing a safety.
+LD:NorthEast are proud to deliver the successful Tomorrows Project, which provides a range of light touch support to help people who are growing older and have a learning disability, or difficulty, living in North Tyneside.
+The project is funded by The Big Lottery’s ‘Reaching Communities’ fund, with an overall purpose to support people to maintain their independence, health, well-being and safety.

 With a user-led, personalised approach, our dedicated staff and team of volunteers offer support to people to improve levels of confidence, self-esteem and skills.
 Through the project, people are gaining a better understanding of how to improve their own health and well-being, develop their social networks and take part in a range of leisure and learning activities.

 Signposting for advocacy

 Health checks and medication reviews

 GP and hospital appointments